Albee-Jay/Pomodoro-Clock-2021/README.md

 You can see my clock live here: https://albee-jay.github.io/Pomodoro-Clock-2021/ and of course see the code here on GitHub.

 I welcome and appreciate any and all comments or help to make this project better.
-Thanks Albee-Jay.
+Thank You, Albee-Jay.